 - enabling implementation of local planning decisions and encouraging collaboration between the state and municipalities to support policies that best meet the needs of cities and towns;

-- substantial deference to municipal planning, zoning, and siting decisions when state entities make permitting decisions;
+- substantial deference to municipal officials’ planning, zoning, and siting decisions when state entities make permitting decisions;

-- allowing maximum flexibility in decision-making regarding how cities and towns respond to state regulatory and statutory requirements; and
+- maximum flexibility in municipal decision-making regarding how cities and towns respond to state regulatory and statutory requirements;

 State Mandates.
-VLCT opposes all unfunded mandated programs, pre-emption of municipal programs, or shifts in costs to local government.
-We support full reimbursement of costs for any mandated programs and the preparation of fiscal impact statements that show any potential shift in cost prior to any action that is taken legislatively or administratively.
+VLCT opposes all unfunded mandated programs, pre-emption of municipal programs, regulatory overreach by agencies of state government that is not supported in statute, and cost shifts to local government.
+We support full reimbursement of costs for any mandated programs and the preparation of fiscal impact statements that show any potential shift in cost prior to any action that is taken by the legislature or administration.

 State Funding Policy.
 VLCT supports using state funding efficiently, effectively, and fairly for the specific purposes for which it is appropriated.
-We oppose diverting those funds to other programs or functions.
+We oppose diverting those funds to other programs.

 VLCT supports funding and incentives for: